Skip to content

 What is this email address for?

-During the current contingency process we have advised providers to use their delegated functions to cover urgent work where possible.
+Under the contingency process we have advised providers to use their delegated functions to cover urgent work where possible.
 For certain private law matters evidence of domestic abuse or child protection is needed to bring the proceeding within scope of legal aid.
 Given these types of evidence are prescribed by regulation to meet certain criteria, we sometimes cannot honour the use of delegated functions where those criteria are not met.
-To mitigate this we are offering this email service so providers can check with the LAA whether evidence would be considered valid to bring the matter into scope before delegated functions are used.
+To mitigate this, we are offering this email service so providers can check with the LAA whether evidence would be considered valid to bring the matter into scope before delegated functions are used.

 Do I need to check every piece of gateway evidence prior to delegating functions?